Code-Institute-Submissions/OwenCookman-Milestone-project-1/README.md

 3. select Responsive from the toolbar menu
 4. Move the margin in and out to see that the faction information dissapears and only the images remain at 767 px

+#### Newsletter Sign Up

+** All Devices **

+1. Go to index.html
+2. Scroll down to the Sign up to our newsletter! section
+3. Select the letter icon
+4. See that a modal opens up containing an email submission form
+5. Select submit without entering an email and see that an error message appears
+6. Enter an invalid email
+7. Select submit and see that another error message appears
+7. Enter a valid email
+8. Select submit and see that the modal closes
+(No information is stored through this process)

 Testing